How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 Single Flared: The flare on the plug or tunnel refers to a raised lip that prevents the plug or tunnel from sliding through the piercing.
 With a single flare, the end without a lip is inserted into the piercing and then held in place with an O-ring.

 Double Flared: These plugs and tunnels have lips on both ends.
 That means you don’t have to use an O-ring to keep them in place, but they are more difficult to insert.
-Because they need to be worked in, they can only be used with piercings that have healed completely.
+As they need to be worked in, they can only be used with piercings that have healed completely.

 Will Stretched Ears Ever Return Back to Their Normal Size?